 Do certain members of your party have specific needs?
 Make sure that you remember and inquire about wheel chair entry, pool lifts and specialized equipment needs..

 Are you or other people in the family visiting with a family pet?
 Animal friends are welcome at a number of rental properties, but policies can vary.
 Read your contract very carefully!
 Additional fees or costs may be applied to your contract.

 Start the Search

-Re-read the description to be sure the rental home has everything that you need.
-If something is missing, the rental home management company may know of very similar homes that suit your style and budget..
+Re-read the description to confirm the rental has everything that you need.
+If it is lacking, the rental management company might know of similar properties that suit your style and budget..

-Some property owners will negotiate rates, and some will not.
-If they are hesitant to budge on a peak-season trip, try getting an additional night.
-Your best possibility of a reduced rate will be changing to an off-season week.
+Some property owners will negotiate rates, and some won't.
+If they are unwilling to budge on a peak-season stay, try asking for an additional night.
+Off-peak weeks will probably be negotiable more frequently than peak-season..

 - Power bills

 - Phone service